trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 title: Enabling Covert Operations - 0: Dynamic Invocation
 ---

 *TLDR: The first (and late) post in an irregularly updated blog series on enhancing open-source tooling through contributions to SharpSploit that enable covert, all-in-memory operations.
 Nothing in this series will be operation-ready.
 I will provide you knowledge and ingredients, but you must do the work to build operational tooling upon it.
-First up, how to dynamically invoke unmanaged code from memory or disk while (mostly) avoiding P/Invoke and suspicious imports, as well as three modular C# implementations of covert remote injection techniques.*
+First up, how to dynamically invoke unmanaged code from memory or disk while (mostly) avoiding P/Invoke and suspicious imports, as well as an example that performs remote shellcode injection without Pinvoking suspicious API calls.*

 # Dynamic Invocation - D/Invoke